Display related settings are configured in the View Configuration panel.

 - Export - click this to export the desired Layer Set as a PCB Layer Set File (*.layerset).

-To configure a pair of mechanical layers as a Component Layer Pair:
+To configure and edit a pair of mechanical layers as a Component Layer Pair:

 Bottom to the name to distinguish to which layer the pair is being referred.